 When we first tasted the Fruit of the Forest Pie, we knew we had to recreate it at home.
 This homemade mixed berry pie is the result of a few different versions.
 It has the perfect balance of sweetness with tartness and a nice flaky crust.

 Fruit of the Forest Pie is an easy dessert that’s perfect for any occasion.
-You can make it any time of the year with fresh or frozen fruit.
-This recipe uses semi-homemade ingredients that you can find year-round.
-Don’t wait until a holiday to make this pie.
-Enjoy it today!
+It can be made with fresh or frozen fruit at any time of the year.
+This recipe uses semi-homemade ingredients that are available year-round.

 Recipe Ingredients